MARC Cluster Guide

 For all general RCS related issues, questions, or comments, please contact us at support@hpc.ucalgary.ca.

-This guide gives an overview of the MARC (Medical Advanced Research Computing) cluster at the University of Calgary.
+This guide gives an overview of the MARC (Medical Advanced Research Computing) cluster at the University of Calgary and is intended to be read by new account holders getting started on MARC.
+This guide covers information on MARC's restrictions, hardware, performance characteristics, and storage information.

 Introduction